sebastienjust/containup-py/README.md

 # Default behaviour is to create them if they not exist, or else, reuse them.
 stack.network("backend")

-# Add your services, syntax try to stick with docker-compose
+# Describe your own services.
+Containup API syntax tries to stick with
+# docker-compose naming and syntax, so you can guess what you need to do.
-# All the lib is strongly typed (if you use Pylance for example,
+# Containup library is strongly typed: if you use Pylance for example,
-# no worry, your IDE will help autocompletion)
+# don't worry, your IDE will help autocompleting your code.
 stack.service(ServiceCfg(
     name="db",
     image="postgres:15",